 1. Improved Cardiovascular Health

 Power walkers have increased heart rates, especially when done at a moderate to high-intensity level.
-Exercise that boosts your heart rate is excellent for combatting heart disease and other chronic illnesses such as diabetes and cancer.
+Exercise that boosts your heart rate is excellent for combating heart disease and other chronic illnesses such as diabetes and cancer.

-According to the American Cancer Society, a new observational study shows that taking more steps each day – even if you walk at a regular pace – is linked with living longer.
+A recent observational study shows that taking more steps each day – even if you walk at a regular pace – is linked with living longer.

 Power walking puts a higher demand on your cardiovascular system because it requires more steps per minute and more involvement from your major muscle groups.